CiscoDevNet/NX-SDK/README.md

             Hence, EXOS SDK build environment is mandatory for Apps to be started in VSH.
     ```

-#  Custom Application Development Flow using NX-OS Infra SDK
+#  Custom Application Development Flow using NX-OS SDK

-## 1. Install NX-OS Infra SDK
+## 1. Install NX-OS SDK

 ### a) ENXOS SDK Build Environment [Optional]